Metal Folk Art: Page 3 Page 1 Page 2 Page 4

 Metal sculpture"Universe".
 Metal sculpture made from roofing tin, acrylics, and automobile glass.
 22" x 22" x 10" (with stand, 32" high).
 1995.
 Note that the colors in this piece are very vibrant and strong.
 They are much more vivid than shown in the photos.
 The first closeup shows them the best, but even it is somewhat washed out.
 The price is $5000.00.
 Inventory Code: KPAA.
 Image ...
 Closeup ...
 Another view ...
 A third overall view ...
 Second closeup ...
 Third closeup ...
 Fourth closeup ...
 One side ...
 The other side ...
 From an angle behind ...
 Back ...
 Closeup of back.

 Industrial gear artThis is a large, thick, cast iron industrial gear with good form.
 It is mounted on a black metal base.
 The gear has an old, unpainted, dark oxidized surface and is in excellent condition.
 It is 9" in diameter by 5" thick; as mounted the overall height is 14 3/4".
 The price is $125.00.
 Inventory Code: TCRR.
 Industrial gear ...
 Two more views ...
 Overall, with the stand ...
 The other side ...
 Back view ...
 Closeup of back ...
-The gear and wheel (below) together, with a soda can for scale.
+With a soda can for scale.

 Key trivetHere are four very folky trivets made from felt which has been covered with old keys sewn on.
 The keys range in age from very old (1800's) to 1960's or 70's styles, which is probably when these were made.
 They are in good condition with no missing keys, although a bit grungy and with loose threads from the crude stitching.
 Two are 5" in diameter.
 The red one is 4 1/2" by 4 3/4", and the oval green one is 4 3/4" by 5 3/4".
+We took a photo in a frame with no glass to show what it would look like, but this is NOT framed or matted.
+The empty frame can be purchased with the trivets for $10.00 more.
+You will need to mat and mount them yourself.
 Three are priced at $45.00 each; the oval green one (bottom left in the group photo) is $55.00.
 Inventory Code: ATHR.
 All four ...
 The backs ...
 One ...
 Second ...
 Third ...
-Fourth.
-Larger images: All four ...
-Backs.
+Fourth ...
+All, in a frame.

 Painting"A day at the Office".
 Acrylics on metal roofing.
 The hands have been hammered to have depth.
 26" by 40", initialed, msl, and dated 4/95.
 The price is $4000.00.
 Inventory Code: KPAP.
 Image ...
 Closeup ...
 Second closeup ...
 Third closeup ...
 Fourth closeup ...
 Back ...
 Closeup of back.

-Metal Folk Art Page 1 Page 2 Page 4 Bottle Cap Folk Art
+Metal Folk Art Page 1 Page 2 Bottle Cap Folk Art

 Register to receive updates when we add new items.